La Fortuna, Costa Rica is definitely not off of the beaten path for travelers to Central America, that’s for sure. Actually, I’ve been multiple times.

 Where to Eat in La Fortuna

-Some suggestions of where to eat while in La Fortuna:
+Some suggestions about where to eat while in La Fortuna:

 Organico Fortuna: Organic market, restaurant, and coffee bar near the park in La Fortuna.
 They serve meat, but plenty of vegan and gluten-free options are available.
 Facebook.